What is a Bad Credit Loan?

 Bad credit loans is a catch-all term for a wide range of loans aimed at people who have a poor credit history and may struggle to get an ordinary loan at high street banks.
 Typically, these loans come with higher interest rates or require you to secure something (your car or your house for example) against the loan.

 If you need to borrow more than £1,500 and have been rejected by high street lenders.
 For loans of less than £1,500 a credit card will be much cheaper.
-Use our advanced credit matching technology to find out which cards you are likely to get.
+Use credit card checking service to find out which cards you are likely to get.

 If you do have to take out a bad credit loan, manage it well and it can help you improve your credit rating so that, in the future, you’ll be able to access better credit products.
 You can find out more about your credit rating in our guide.